Featured Resources

 Seat Belts

 Anyone riding in the front seat of a vehicle, regardless of the occupant's age, must wear a seat belt.
-All rear-seat passengers between the ages of 4 to 16 must be restrained by an appropriate safety system.
+Children under 13 years old should ride in a rear seat and must be restrained by an appropriate safety system or seat belt.

-Drivers not wearing a seat belt, or failing to ensure that occupants under the age of 16 are wearing a seat belt, can be charged with a $37 fine.
+Drivers not wearing a seat belt, or failing to ensure that occupants are wearing a seat belt, can be charged with a $92 fine.
 A police officer may pull a driver over solely for not wearing a seat belt.

 Failing to follow the child safety seat rules can result in a fine and an order to complete a car seat education class.